NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

 ------------------------

 While `~sbpy.data.Ephem`, `~sbpy.data.Orbit`, `~sbpy.data.Obs`, and
-`~sbpy.data.Phys` provide a range of convience functions to build objects containing data, for instance from online data archives, it is easily possible to build these objects from scratch.
+`~sbpy.data.Phys` provide a range of convenience functions to build objects containing data, for instance from online data archives, it is easily possible to build these objects from scratch.
 This can be done for input data stored in dictionaries